NateEag/how-i-code/drafts/daily-routine.rst

 Define goals for day (in shared task tracker)

-Announce goals for day, to get accountability (can wait for standups if applicable).
-Automation can help here - a command that announces your defined goal for the day to the group chat half an hour after you've logged on, or "I don't know what I'm doing today" if you haven't yet defined one provides pressure in the right direction.
+Announce your goals for the day to get accountability.
+This is what standup meetings are for.
+Automation could help here - a command that announces your defined goal for the day to the group chat half an hour after you've logged on, or "I don't know what I'm doing today" if you haven't yet defined one provides pressure in the right direction.